arcus/education_modules/git_history_of_project/git_history_of_project.md

 An ill-considered change
 ```

 Notice that we did NOT add or commit that last change to `mars.txt`.
-When you are working on a large project, it is very easy to lose track in your head of when you last committed, or what changes you have made since.
+When you are working on a large project, it is very easy to lose track in your mind of when you last committed, or what changes you have made since.
 In this section we will see how to ask Git to tell us that information.

 <div class = "learnmore">
 You can change things in the `planets` directory that you downloaded from GitHub!